joelhawksley/identity/components-2020/slides.md

 ^ example component

-^ S is compiled at boot, before worker processes are spawned
+^ S template is compiled to a call method

-^ effectively gives us the same optimization as fast render enhancer
+^ at boot, before worker processes are spawned

 ^ PAUSE